grumets/nimmbus/GUF_integration/README.md

 </feed>
 ```

+To get more information about a specific feedback item you have two alternatives:

+The simpler (but not necessarily appropiate) alternative is to modify the above request to add CONTENT=full.
+By doing so the full content of the element is inserted in the "content" element of the atom file.

-To get more information about a specific feedback item you should extract the resource_id from the atom response entry and follow the RETRIEVE template: http://www.opengis.uab.cat/cgi-bin/nimmbus/nimmbus.cgi?SERVICE=WPS&REQUEST=EXECUTE&IDENTIFIER=NB_RESOURCE:RETRIEVE&LANGUAGE=eng&USER=Anonymous&RESOURCE={resource_id}.
+The second alternative is to extract the resource_id from the atom response entry and follow the RETRIEVE template: http://www.opengis.uab.cat/cgi-bin/nimmbus/nimmbus.cgi?SERVICE=WPS&REQUEST=EXECUTE&IDENTIFIER=NB_RESOURCE:RETRIEVE&LANGUAGE=eng&USER=Anonymous&RESOURCE={resource_id}.

 Please note that this URL is provided directly in each entry of the atom feed in the link element.